 End Of Turn – Any damage is removed from creatures that are still on the playing field.
 Abilities that trigger at ‘end of turn’ will trigger at this point.
 Effects that last until ‘end of turn’ will cease as well.

-LEARN MAGIC: THE GATHERING!icon in the tex
+LEARN MAGIC: THE GATHERING!